• A fun weekend of adventure riding for all ability levels 28 – 29 May

 Where is the event held?

-The 2016 GS Challenge UK will be held in and around the area of Ystradgynlais, South Wales.
+The 2017 GS Trophy UK Qualifier will be held in and around the area of Ystradgynlais, South Wales.

 How much does it cost to enter?